-Our sample comprises of around 24.000 unemployed.
-They are distributed in the first intervention over 3 waves with 3.700 people in wave 1, 4.615 in wave 2, and 2.690 in wave 3.
-The second intervention comprises around 15.000 unemployed.
-This makes up for around 40% of all currently unemployed in Lower Austria.
+Our sample comprises of around 11.000 unemployed.
+They are distributed over 3 waves with 3.700 people in wave 1, 4.615 in wave 2, and 2.690 in wave 3.
+This makes up for around 20% of all currently unemployed in Lower Austria.
 Sample selection for waves 1 and 2 follows the criteria of every person, who has been registered as unemployed with the PES for 6 to 12 months.
-Additionally, with the third wave, we also capture those, who have been unemployed at the start of the intervention for between 2 and 3 months.
-In intervention 1, we could only reach those, who had a valid email-address.
-Intervention 2 includes all unemployed, who have been registered unemployed for at least 12 months, with or without email-address.
-Those without an email-address receive the newsletters from the second intervention by post.
-Additionally, those without an email-address, who would have been included in the first intervention, because of their unemployment duration, also receive the second intervention treatments.3
+Additionally, with the last wave, we also capture those, who have been unemployed at the start of the intervention for between 2 and 3 months.